aregsar/aregsarblog/blog/2020/how-laravel-facades-work-under-the-hood/index.md

 Even though the method calls on the Facade classes appear to be static methods, they are actually dynamic methods that resolve, from the container, an instance of a service class that actually implements the method.
 Then the method is called on the resolved instance of the service class.

-## Facade service class registration
+## How facade service class resolution works

 Every facade class must implement the `getFacadeAccessor` method.
 This method will return a key string that will be used to resolve, from the container, the service class instance associated with the facade.